wbalmer/petitRADTRANS/docs/content/contributing.rst

 In order to keep things clean in the long run: if a test goes wrong, **avoid increasing the tolerance**.
 Instead, try first to understand the origin of the difference.
 It is your responsibility as a developer to understand and explain changes in results coming from the changes you made within the code.

 Most of the tests consist of calling a petitRADTRANS function, and to compare the result with the last validated one.
-If an AssertionError is raised, an error file is automatically generated in the "errors" directory.
+If an ``AssertionError`` is raised, an error file is automatically generated in the "errors" directory.
 The error file is a .h5 file containing 6 datasets:

-- ``test_outputs``, the results of the current test,
+- ``test_outputs``, a ``list`` containing the results of the current test,
-- ``reference_outputs``, the results of the last validated test,
+- ``reference_outputs``, a ``list`` containing the results of the last validated test,
 - ``prt_version``, the version of petitRADTRANS used to generate the last validated test,
 - ``relative_tolerance``, the relative tolerance used to compare the results,
 - ``absolute_tolerance``, the absolute tolerance used to compare the results.